Legislative Resources at the Texas State Library and Archives

 Texas has had six constitutions since becoming an independent nation in 1836.
 The records of the 1836 Constitutional Convention are held in the Texas State Archives.
 The Convention journal is reproduced in the first volume of Gammel's The Laws of Texas .

 Texas continues to operate under the 1876 Constitution, a document that attempted to control government activity by spelling out in considerable detail matters that were better left to legislation.
 As a result nearly every legislature has passed one or more amendments to the original 1876 Texas Constitution.
-Since most amendments change the wording of the actual text of the constitution (unlike the U. S. Constitutional amendments that are added to the text of the original document and change basic procedures or practices), a simple numerical listing of all of the amendments that have been passed is not possible.
+Since most amendments change the wording of the actual text of the constitution (unlike the US Constitutional amendments that are added to the text of the original document and change basic procedures or practices), a simple numerical listing of all of the amendments that have been passed is not possible.
 Also, because the amendments change the text itself, the language of the present-day document varies considerably from that of the 1876 document.
 Indeed, the language of a current version of the Constitution might vary in many instances from that of the same document in force two years earlier.
-The amendments to the Texas Constitution are available online from the Legislative Reference Library Web site and from the Texas Legislative Council Web site.
+The amendments to the Texas Constitution are available online from the Legislative Reference Library.

 Records of the Constitutional Revision Commission and the Constitutional Convention of 1974 are very extensive.
 The finding aids for these records are detailed and complex, but they do allow quick access to the specific records that a researcher might require.
-The finding aids are not online at this time.
+The finding aids are not online; for more information, contact us by email at firstname.lastname@example.org.